EDB Klio Operator Helm Chart v0.0.15

 • Persistent volumes containing backup data

 To completely remove Klio from your cluster, you must manually delete these resources.
-If you want to completely remove Klio, you must manually delete these resources.

 To remove the CRDs after uninstalling: